 EL SEGUNDO, Calif. -- Bristol Farms, an upscale specialty store operator here, is the target of a unionizing effort by the United Food and Commercial Workers International Union. mes in the Los Angeles area asking consumers to boycott the chain and pointing out health violations cited by county health inspectors.
 Jodi Taylor, a Bristol spokeswoman, told SN some of the violations date back 15 years.
 However, Rick Eiden, director of organizing for Local 324, said the violations have occurred ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.